MEIRO-MAZE/MEIRO-research-2023/README.md

 - **Non-flat terrain:** cracked floors, scattered debris, loose gravel (simulated by 3–5 cm white coral & 15 – 17 mm marbles).
 - **Slopes & stairs:** inclines up to 50 cm vertical in 90 cm horizontal.
-- **Victim localisation：** 5 orange-coloured 3-D printed victims (≈ 33 g each) randomly placed, no dummy in 2023.
+- **Victim localisation:** 5 orange-coloured 3-D printed victims (≈ 33 g each) randomly placed, no dummy in 2023.

 This research was conducted to design an **autonomous hexapod robot** capable of: